partigabor/aromatica-old/content/_index.md

 # Welcome to Aromatica

-Aromatica is a database containing historical, cultural, and linguistic information about spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.
+Aromatica is a database containing historical, cultural, and linguistic information on spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.

 >The website is currently under construction, come back in 2024.

+Currently the website contains information on 24 items.

+{{< load-plotly >}}

+{{< plotly json="/aromatica/plotly/home.json" height="600" >}}

 <!-- ### Background -->